What is Ripple?

-What is the differences Between Bitcoin and Ripple Trading?
+What are the Differences Between Bitcoin and Ripple?

 - Both are open source – not owned by any one company or any individual

-- Transactions for both can be anonymous and free on the internet
+- Transactions for both can be anonymous and free over the internet

-- Both Bitcoin and Ripple are decentralized currencies (no banks or approvals needed)
+- Both Bitcoin and Ripple are decentralised currencies (no banks or approvals needed)

 - Ripple is faster in processing transactions and more energy-efficient than Bitcoin